-12. Learn about biodiversity.
+14. Learn about biodiversity.

 The rainbow covenant was a covenant with every living animal, not just with people.
-The rainbow itself is a great teacher of diversity, both within the human community and within all life on Earth (as R. Hirsch suggests in module 10).
-Go to: coejl.org/resources/cosmology-and-biodiversity-the-divine-purpose-in-creating-many-species for teachings on biodiversity and Judaism.
+The rainbow itself is a great teacher of diversity, both within the human community and within all life on Earth (as R. Hirsch suggests in module 12).
+Go to: coejl.org/learn/biodiversity.php to find tremendous teaching and learning resources on biodiversity and Judaism.
+Several of these are specifically about Noah.
 You can also find the collection of "Midrash on Noah and the Preservation of Species" on jewcology.com/resource/Rainbow-Day.

-13. Pick a rainbow!
+15. Pick a rainbow!